Saket-Kr/ML-Prep/Supervised Learning/Classification/K-Nearest Neighbor/README.md

 The KNN algorithm assumes that similar things exist in close proximity(sometimes called distance, proximity, or closeness).
 Applicable in pattern recognition, data mining and intrusion detection.
 The separating boundary *becomes smoother with increasing value of K*.
 With K increasing to infinity it finally becomes all class A or all class B depending on the total majority.
 Error rate at K=1 is always zero for the training sample.
+Research has also shown that a small amount of neighbors are most flexible fit which will have low bias but high variance and a large number of neighbors will have a smoother decision boundary which means lower variance but higher bias.
+Generally, for K odd number is chosen when the number of classes is even.

 Two properties to define KNN:
 *Lazy learning algorithm* − KNN is a lazy learning algorithm because it does not have a specialized training phase and uses all the data for training while classification.
+Lazy algorithm means it does not need any training data points for model generation.
+All training data used in the testing phase.
+This makes training faster and testing phase slower and costlier.

 *Non-parametric learning algorithm* − KNN is also a non-parametric learning algorithm because it doesn’t assume anything about the underlying data.

+In large dimension Euclidean distance is not useful anymore, hence cosine similarity can be used.

 **Algorithm**
 1. Load the data